ritvikmath/mapping-colombia-wetlands/README.md

 ## (4) PostProcessing.ipynb

+1. Set the ***PERCENTILE_THRESHOLD***.
+This number, between 0 and 1, contols how sensitive the classifier will be in identifying new wetlands and removing existing wetlands from the baseline.
+A higher number will result in a more conservative approach (less change from baseline but higher confidence in those changes) while a lower number results in a more liberal approach (more change from the baseline but lower confidence in those changes).

-1. Run the driver code and wait for it to complete.
+2. Run the driver code and wait for it to complete.

 **Expected Output**: rasters in each sub-region directory starting with "new_baseline..." which contain the updated baseline map for that sub-region; a interactive map called map.html will be generated to view the predicted wetlands in context